Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches

 This optimization task naturally arises in machine learning through empirical risk minimization, where $\x$ is the model parameter vector and each function $\psi_i(\x)$ corresponds to the loss incurred by the model on the $i$-th element in a training data set (e.g., square loss for regression, or logistic loss for classification).
 Many other optimization tasks, such as solving semi-definite programs and portfolio optimization, can be cast in this general form.
 Our goal is to find an $\epsilon$-approximate solution, i.e., $\xbt$ such that $f(\xbt) - f(\x^*) \leq \epsilon$.

-Naturally, one can use classical iterative optimization methods for this task (such as gradient descent and Newton's method), which use first/second-order information of function $f$ to construct a sequence $\x_0,\x_1,...$ that converges to $\x^*$.
+Classical iterative optimization methods (such as gradient descent and Newton's method) use first/second-order information of function $f$ to construct a sequence $\x_0,\x_1,...$ that converges to $\x^*$.
 However, this does not leverage the finite-sum structure of the problem.
 Thus, extensive literature has been dedicated to efficiently solving finite-sum minimization tasks using stochastic optimization methods, which use first/second-order information of randomly sampled component functions $\psi_i$, that can often be computed much faster than the entire function $f$.
-Among first-order methods, variance-reduction techniques such as SAG \cite{roux2012stochastic}, SDCA \cite{shalev2013stochastic}, SVRG \cite{johnson2013accelerating}, SAGA \cite{defazio2014saga}, Katyusha \cite{allen2017katyusha} and others \cite{frostig2015competing,allen2016improved}, have proven particularly effective.
-One of the most popular variants of this approach is Stochastic Variance-Reduced Gradient (SVRG), which achieves variance reduction by combining frequent stochastic gradient queries with occasional full batch gradient queries, to optimize the overall cost of finding an $\epsilon$-approximate solution, where the cost is measured by the total number of queries to the component gradients $\nabla\psi_i(\x)$.
+Among first-order methods, variance-reduction techniques such as SAG \cite{roux2012stochastic}, SDCA \cite{shalev2013stochastic}, SVRG \cite{johnson2013accelerating}, SAGA \cite{defazio2014saga}, Katyusha \cite{allen2017katyusha} and others \cite{frostig2015competing, konecny2015mini,allen2016improved}, have proven particularly effective.
+One of the most popular variants of this approach is Stochastic Variance-Reduced Gradient (SVRG), which achieves variance reduction by combining frequent stochastic gradient queries with occasional full batch gradient queries, to optimize the overall cost of finding an $\epsilon$-approximate solution, where the cost is measured by the total number of queries to the components $\nabla\psi_i(\x)$.